Femtoscopy at NA61/SHINE using symmetric L\'evy sources in central $^{40}$Ar+$^{45}$Sc from 40$A$ GeV/$c$ to 150$A$ GeV/$c$: Introduction

 The L\'evy exponent of the source distribution can be measured using femtoscopic correlation functions.
 These correlation functions admit the following form for L\'evy sources:

-where $C^0_2(q)$ is the correlation function in absence of interaction.
-If $\alpha = 1$, the correlation function is exponential, while if $\alpha = 2$, the function becomes a Gaussian.
-The third physical parameter appearing in the above equation is the correlation strength $\lambda$ (often called intercept parameter) which is interpreted in terms of the core-halo model in Refs. ~\citen{Csorgo:1999sj,Csorgo:1995bi}.
+where $C^0_2(q)$ is the correlation function in absence of interaction and the two physical parameters: $\lambda$ as the correlation strength and $R$ as the HBT scale parameter.
+The correlation strength $\lambda$ (often called the intercept parameter) is interpreted in terms of the core-halo model in Refs. ~\citen{Csorgo:1999sj,Csorgo:1995bi}.

 At vanishing relative momentum, the correlation function of Eq{.}(\ref{eq:corrfunc}) reaches the intercept value $1 + \lambda$.
 Since zero relative momentum is not accessible in the measurements, extrapolation from the region where two tracks are experimentally resolved, is needed.
 It is commonly observed that the intercept parameter $\lambda$ is less than 1, as also expected from Eq{.}(\ref{eq:lambda}).
 It is important to highlight that $\lambda \neq 1$ can also be attributed to other factors, such as coherent pion production~\cite{Csorgo:1999sj,Weiner:1999th} or background noise from improperly reconstructed particles.